SkyFlame00/frankenstein/README.md

 * Press `[` to increase grid's scale and `]` to decrease

 ### Notes
-* Although some optimizations were introduced during the development, the overall performance is relatively poor so far.
+* Although some optimizations were introduced during the development, the overall performance is relatively poor.
 Possible further optimizations:
   * sending 2D grids' data to the GPU once beforehand (not on each render as it is now)
   * the same can be applied to the points on the 2D grids and construction blocks (images of brushes that are created when using brush creating tool)
 * Creating map outside of the grid is not guaranteed to work correctly